Best Currency To Use For Vietnam, Cambodia, And Laos

 In Vietnam, the standard currency is the Vietnamese Dong.
-If you plan on buying things within Vietnam, it would be good if you should have Vietnamese Dong for your expenses.
+If you plan on buying things within Vietnam, it would be good if you could have Vietnamese Dong for your expenses.
 Cambodia and Laos use their local currency, but the US dollar is also widely accepted.
 In Cambodia, I could get US dollars out of the ATMs.

 Table of Contents